Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Phase noise in adiabatic state preparation

 \subsection{The adiabatic ramp}

 Both laser parameters $\delta$ and $\Omega$ in the Hamiltonian in Eq. \eqref{Ryd Hamil} are time dependent and can be tuned independently.
-Starting from a Hamiltonian with large negative detuning in a ground state with no Rydberg excitations, Fig. \ref{fig:RAMP123}(a) shows the preparation of the $Z_2$ target state using a three-step adiabatic ramp originally proposed in \cite{Schach2010}.
-The initial Hamiltonian is far detuned at laser parameters $\Omega/V_{dd}=0.1$ and $\delta/V_{dd}=-3$ where a large ground state gap allows for easy experimental preparation.
+Starting from a Hamiltonian with large negative detuning in a ground state with no Rydberg excitations, Figure \ref{fig:RAMP123}(a) shows the preparation of the $Z_2$ target state using a variation of the three-step adiabatic ramp originally proposed in \cite{Schach2010}.
+The initial Hamiltonian is far detuned at laser parameters $\Omega/V_{dd}=0.1$ and $\delta/V_{dd}=-3$ where a large ground state gap allows for reliable experimental preparation.
 The target Hamiltonian occurs at $\Omega/V_{dd}=0.1$ and $\delta/V_{dd}=1.1$ with a much smaller gap and a ground state with $Z_2$ excitation ordering.
-Figures \ref{fig:RAMP123}(b,c) show the change in the ground state fidelity $|\langle\psi|\psi_{gr}\rangle|^2$ and ground state energy gap $\Delta E_{gr}$ of such an adiabatic state preparation for a chain of 11 atoms.
+Figure \ref{fig:RAMP123}(a) plots the linear tuning of the two laser parameters across all three stages of the protocol, while Figures \ref{fig:RAMP123}(b,c) show the change in ground state fidelity $|\langle\psi|\psi_{gr}\rangle|^2$ and ground state energy gap $\Delta E_{gr}$ of such an adiabatic state preparation for a chain of 11 atoms.
 Since the evolution time is finite and thus not perfectly adiabatic, there is a small amount of excitation throughout the process leading to a drop in overall fidelity.
-As the target Hamiltonian is approached $\Delta E_{gr}$ decreases considerably, making excitation of higher energy many-body states more probable, thus reducing the final fidelity.
-Most unwanted excitations occur during the critical region in the final step of preparation meaning that the variation rate of the Hamiltonian must be slowed to maintain fidelity with the ground state.
-Given the resource intensive nature of many-body time evolution we restrict ourselves to simulating the final section of the ramp as it is the most critical, testing it for different variation rates.
+At the transition between stages 2 and 3 $\Delta E_{gr}$ decreases considerably as shown in Figure \ref{fig:Ryd Adiab Sketch}(c), dramatically increasing the likelihood of exciting higher many-body energy states.
+Most unwanted excitations occur during this critical region in the adiabatic preparation, causing a notable fidelity drop that can only be mitigated by slowing the parameter variation rate.
+The following section will therefore test this state preparation for a variety of variation rates across stages 2 and 3, while also exposing them to phase noise.